 The Intern Development Program (IDP) structures the multiyear transition from architecture student to licensed professional.
 The National Council of Architectural Registration Boards (NCARB) sets the program’s criteria and monitors it across the country.
-The IDP is guided by the Intern Development Program Advisory Committee (IDPAC), which includes AIA and NCARB representatives, including interns-at-large.
-In addition to the advisory role of the IDPAC, suggested changes to the IDP come from such sources as the Practice Analysis Survey of Architecture.
+Suggested changes to the IDP come from sources as the Practice Analysis Survey of Architecture.

 Who Is Involved with the IDP?